danslecosmos/MX-RGB-hotswap-ortho-6x6/readme.md

 ## Hotswap PCBs:

-    The Hot-Swap PCBs are sold in packs of 36.
-They are compatible with all ortholinear MX keyboard cases which use the standard 19.05mm spacing, and are break-away – make it any size you want !
+The Hot-Swap PCBs are compatible with all ortholinear MX keyboard cases which use the standard 19.05mm spacing, and are break-away – make it any size you want !
 Demo of the product in action: https://www.youtube.com/watch?v=ky6atAq7jCk